Find or Start a Spiritual Commune

 - Post a description of your group.
 ICmatch helps you find people with similar beliefs and invite others to join your forming group.
 See the Team Up page.
 Some of your first members may become your leadership team.

-Attributes of good leadership for a religious or spiritual commune
+Attributes of good leadership for a spiritual commune

 - Continue your own personal growth work.
 If your leadership team doesn’t think it needs ongoing practice, its shadow side may be the downfall of your attempt at community.